Rams' wild Super Bowl victory over Bengals completes bold, all-in plan

 When the game reached its most crucial points, the Rams went to their bread and butter: Stafford to Kupp, Stafford to Kupp, Stafford to Kupp again including for the game-winning touchdown -- and then Donald slammed the door with the sack of Burrow, and strutted up the field, pointing to his ring finger.

-This article originally appeared on The Providence Journal: Los Angeles Rams' Super Bowl win over Bengals completes bold plan
+This article originally appeared on USA TODAY: Los Angeles Rams' Super Bowl win over Bengals completes bold plan